 The examination shows an easy-to-understand, transparent, and reliable assessment of foreign language ability.

 The TELC test follows the guidelines of the Common European Framework of Reference (CEFR).
-Thus, they conduct different proficiency levels from A1 to C2 and test for particular purposes.
+Thus, they conduct proficiency levels from A1 to C2 and tests for particular purposes.

 Who conducts the test?

 Telc GmbH, located in Frankfurt, Germany, administers Telc language tests.

 Telc GmbH is a non-profit organization which is a subsidiary of the German Adult Education Association (DVV).
 It does the test marking, cooperates with institutions, and manages all the aspects of the test in Germany and other countries.

 If you have been studying a European language for some time, you would surely like to know your current ability and what level you’re at.

 It helps you identify your strengths and weaknesses.
 You can then focus on improving those parts to help you prepare better for the future.

 You get success and boost your confidence when you pass it.
 As a result, the TELC certificate is proof of your language ability.
 It helps you with personal, professional, and social growth.

 Do you want to study, work, or settle in Europe?